DorreenRostami/SOEN6441/README.md

-The generated HTML Javadoc is located in the `api` folder, and you can directly open the `index.html` file within to view it.
+The generated HTML Javadoc is located in the `javadoc` folder, and you can directly open the `index.html` file within to view it.

 available google API key: